NoPassword/NoPasswordOpenAMAuthModule/README.md

 1. Download the jar file from [here](target/nopassword-openam-auth-module-1.0.jar).
 2. Copy the **nopassword-openam-auth-module-1.0.jar** file on your server: `/path/to/tomcat/webapps/openam/WEB-INF/lib`
 3. Restart AM.
 4. Login into NoPassword admin portal and open the `Keys` menu on the left side.
-Copy the **Generic API** key value by clicking in the green button and save it for later.
+Copy the **NoPassword Login** key value by clicking in the green button and save it for later.

 ![image alt text](/images/generic_api_key.png)